kovart/forta-attack-simulation/README.md

 ## Test Data

-You can verify the work of the agent by running it with the following transaction:
+You can verify the work of the agent by running it with the following transactions:

 ```bash
 $ npm run tx 0x494b578bce7572e4fb8b1357ddf12754a28eec3439a62f6b14432dacda9cbb76